matthewrdev/monodevelop-addin-packager/README.md

 # monodevelop-addin-packager

-Helper utility that allows monodevelop addins to be packaged into an mpack.
+Adds a 'Package Addin' option to the Project menu that packs the current MonoDevelop Addin project into an .mpack.